Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Group-theoretic Ceresa classes

-\begin{prop} Let $W \subset \mathscr{I}^2/\mathscr{I}^3$ be as in Definition~\ref{Dnatsub}.
-Suppose that there exists an element $\sigma\in \Aut(G)$ which acts on $G^{\text{ab}}$ as multiplication by $-1$.
-Then the class $4\MD_{{\univ}}$ lies in the image of the natural map If then $2\MD_{{\univ}}$ has a unique preimage under this map. \end{prop} We will prove this proposition at the end of this section.
+We will prove this proposition at the end of this subsection.
 Note that if $\ell\neq 2$, the proposition implies that $\MD_{\univ}$ itself is in the image of the map in question with a unique preimage.